 Year Maximum File Format Into Capacity System SD 1999 2GB FAT16 SDHC 2006 32GB FAT32 SDXC 2009 2TB exFAT SDUC 2018 128TB exFAT

-MicroSD is a smaller variant of the SD (Secure Digital) card and is used in certain cell phones, PDAs, and smaller, lighter devices.
-MicroSD cards can be read by regular SD card slots through an adaptor.
+One can find MicroSD cards, smaller variants of the SD (Secure Digital) cards in certain cell phones, personal digital assistants, and other smaller, lighter devices.
+One can read MicroSD cards with regular SD card slots through an adaptor.

 |Capacity||Up to 128GB||Up to 2GB|